What Is ECAD and Why Is It Used in FEA?

-In short, electronic computer-aided design (ECAD) is typically used to design and develop electronic systems.
-Although it’s a mere letter away from spelling out “CAD”, there’s actually more to the story than appending the word “electronic” to “CAD”.
-So what is ECAD and why is it used in Finite Element Analysis (FEA)?
+Electronic computer-aided design (ECAD) is typically used to design and develop electronic systems.
+Although the acronym is a mere letter away from “CAD”, there’s actually more to the story than appending the word “electronic” to “computer-aided design”.
+So, what is ECAD and why is it used in finite element analysis (FEA)?

 Computer-Aided Design (CAD)